WELCOME TO KIRKWOOD UCC

 GETTING TO KNOW KIRKWOOD UCC

 Kirkwood United Church of Christ is called by God to be an open, diverse and caring community of Jesus’ disciples.
 In following Christ’s commandment to love one another, we welcome all who wish to share in the fellowship, membership, leadership, worship, ministry, sacraments, rites, responsibilities and blessings of our faith community.
 As we affirm that every person is a child of God, no one is excluded, regardless of race, ethnic or socio-economic background, marital status, gender, sexual orientation, age, physical or mental ability, nationality, or faith background.
-We are an Open and Affirming congregation.
+We are an Open and Affirming and an Immigrant Welcoming congregation.
 All are welcome here!

 ABOUT SUNDAY SERVICES AT KUCC

 Location: Our address is 1603 Dougherty Ferry Rd, Kirkwood, 63122.
 We are at the corner of Dougherty Ferry and Lindemann.
 Parking is available in the lot behind the church and on Dougherty Ferry Road.
 Handicap parking is in the parking lot on the west side of the church.